Types of Mobile Banking

 - Conducting enquiring about current interest rates and foreign currency exchange rates

-- Transferring funds between your Savings and Current Accounts.
+- Transferring funds between your Current and Savings Account.

 Mobile Banking via USSD

 Unstructured Supplementary Service Data (USSD), also known as feature codes or quick codes, is a communication system used by mobile phones for communication purposes.
 This mobile banking type does not require a smartphone or internet connection.
 The National Payment Corporation of India owns *99#, a USSD-based service in India.
 With USSD mobile banking, you can check account balance and mini account statement and transfer funds via account number, Aadhaar, or Mobile Money Identifier (MMID).